The Suez Canal fiasco could disrupt supplies for months to come - KTVZ

 The Suez Canal fiasco could disrupt supplies for months to come

-The quarter-mile-long container ship that’s been blocking the Suez Canal for nearly a week has been partially re-floated, raising hopes that hundreds of waiting vessels could soon transit the vital trade artery.
+The quarter-mile-long container ship that’s been blocking the Suez Canal for nearly a week has been dislodged, clearing the way for hundreds of waiting vessels to begin transiting the vital trade artery.

-Egyptian officials struck an optimistic note, saying that crews plan to completely re-float the vessel later Monday.
-Work is expected to resume during high tide, starting around 6:00 a.m.
-ET.

-But not so fast.
-The bow of the Ever Given is still stuck “rock solid” and freeing the ship’s stern was “the easiest part” of the re-floating mission, according to the CEO of a salvage company working to free the ship.

 There are now 367 vessels — including 35 crude oil tankers and 96 container ships — waiting to use the canal.
 When traffic starts moving again, it will take days to clear the backlog, further delaying goods on their way to customers.